 2) Participation and a brief class presentation (20%).
 Attendance is mandatory.
 All students are required to have completed the required readings for each week before class begins, and everyone should be prepared to discuss the readings during class.
-Students are also required to make a short presentation (no more than 10 minutes) of the week's readings to the class.
+Students are also required to make a short presentation (about 10 minutes) of the week's readings to the class.
 A presentation should assess the work's strengths and weaknesses, addressing questions similar to those listed above.

 3) Literature review paper (25%).
 Students are expected to write a critical literature review paper on the topic closely related to this course.
-The length of the paper is approximately 8-10 single spaced pages, excluding figures, tables, references, and appendices).
+The length of the paper is approximately 8-10 single spaced pages, excluding figures, tables, references, and appendices.
 Students should frequently discuss their papers with the instructor from early on.
-The topic must be approved by the instructor by February 20.
-Students must submit a hard copy of an abstract, outline, and bibliography by March 6, and submit a hard copy of the final version by March 20.
+The topic must be approved by the instructor by February 19.
+Students must submit a hard copy of an abstract, outline, and bibliography by February 26, and submit a hard copy of the final version by March 23 (Friday).
+Before you begin, read Jeffrey Knopf's 2006 PS article, "Doing a Literature Review."

 4) Final research paper (25%).
 Students are expected to write a research paper based on the critical literature review paper (see above) they wrote in the middle of the semester.
 The length of the paper is approximately 10-15 single spaced pages, excluding figures, tables, references, and appendices.
-Based on the instructor's comments and suggestions on the literature review they wrote, students must submit a hard copy of a first rough draft that contains research questions, research design, potential theoretical arguments, preliminary evidence (if applicable), and bibliography by April 24.
-A hard copy of the final version must be submitted by May 8.
+Based on the instructor's comments and suggestions on the literature review they wrote, students must submit a hard copy of a first rough draft that contains research questions, research design, potential theoretical arguments, preliminary evidence (if applicable), and bibliography by April 23.
+A hard copy of the final version must be submitted by May 11 (Friday).
 Again, I strongly recommend that students should frequently discuss their papers with the instructor.